piranna/xbmc-strm-collection/MC360 v1.x Video Marketplace Mod/WOL & SDOL README.txt

 All this an much more is covered in more depth below

-IDIOT'S GUIDE TO CONFIGURING SCRIPTS:
+IDIOT'S GUIDE TO CONFIGURING SCRIPTS (just kidding about the idiot part ;):

 Shutdown On Lan (SOL/SDOL):